How high are realtors’ and lawyers’ fees in Denmark? What about other property purchase costs?

 Remember that forming a company will create administrative burdens.
 You will have to file more documents than if you bought the property as an individual.
 You will have to keep accounts, and your books will require auditing each year, while financial statements will have to be filed with the Danish Commerce and Companies Agency not later than five months after the year-end.

-It takes an average of 16 days to complete the three procedures needed to register a property in Denmark.
+It takes around three to seven days to complete the three procedures needed to register a property in Denmark.
 You can expect to move in your new home in six month’s time from the moment you first saw the property.

 The round trip transaction costs include all costs of buying and then re-selling a property – lawyers’ fees, notaries’ fees, registration fees, taxes, agents’ fees, etc.